 We also lived without any sort of budget.
 Unfortunately, this meant spending without limits until the next payday came along.
 Since we have relatively high incomes, it never seemed like much of a problem.
 But, we’re not stupid people.
 I think we knew deep down that we weren’t reaching our potential.
 We had our heads stuck in the sand and were caught in the typical middle class trap of going to work, buying stuff, then working more to buy more stuff.

 We stopped watching TV.
 Cutting our cable television bill was awesome for our budget.
 Doing so freed up an additional $90 per month to use toward debt repayment.
 We also found ourselves with a lot more time to do productive things.
-We even started a blog which ultimately led to the fact that I am now self-employed.
-Had we continued paying for cable television, I would probably still be watching Real Housewives marathons on Bravo and wishing that I could find way out of my 9-5 job.
+We even started a blog, which ultimately led to the fact that I am now self-employed.
+Had we continued paying for cable television, I would probably still be watching Real Housewives marathons on Bravo and wishing that I could find a way out of my 9-5 job.

 I stopped caring what people thought.
-I stopped giving in to peer pressure.
+I stopped giving into peer pressure.
 I stopped feeling bad for not buying an extravagant present for every relative’s birthday or for not going to every expensive event I was invited to.
 I started putting our family first and the wants and needs of everyone else a distant second, third, or even last if needed.

 We stopped living in denial.
 Creating and sticking to a budget made us take a hard look at our choices every week and month.
 It forced us to confront our past mistakes and made us want to do better.
 Coming to terms with reality helped us transform into the responsible and goal-oriented adults that we are now.